 How to Claim EIS Relief

 The Enterprise Investment Scheme (EIS) is a tax relief scheme that allows investors to receive tax breaks from some income tax and capital gains tax (CGT) in return for investing in high-risk early-stage businesses.
 The scheme was introduced to help stimulate the UK economy by encouraging entrepreneurship.
 Start-up companies that qualify are able to benefit by attracting investors through offering the incentive of tax relief.
 Investors, in return, are able to minimise their loss if the company fails but can also profit further if the company is successful by retaining 100% of their gain without the need to pay CGT.
+Read to learn how to claim EIS relief.

 How does EIS tax relief work?